 Unless leaders provide clarity about the current situation (facing the truth, acknowledging the deviations from agreed standards) and are committed to lead by example (forging the truth, demonstrating right behaviour and attitudes), then there can only be the appearance of integration and cohesion, because any perceived unity is built on very shaky grounds.

-Joseph Tan is CEO of Leaderonomics Good Monday.
+Joseph Tan is a faculty member of Leaderonomics.
 His passion is to work with performance-focused leaders to capture the hearts and minds of their employees through a strengths-based and accountability-driven approach.
 Much of what is shared in this article comes from his work as a Gallup-certified strengths coach.
-If you would like to enhance the engagement level of your organisation, email firstname.lastname@example.org for more details.
+If you would like to discuss this article with him, you can email email@example.com for more details.
 For more Be A Leader articles, click here.